CHANGE IMPACT ASSESSMENTS & ANALYSIS

 The findings from your change assessment are extremely important as they will drive the development of your change management and project management strategies.

-For example, your project plans for communicating, engaging, training, coaching and supporting impacted stakeholders and employees will be based on the severity of the impacts.
+For example, your project, change adoption and program plans for communicating, engaging with stakeholders and firm leadership, training impacted end-users, coaching and supporting impacted stakeholders and employees will be based on the severity and scale of the impacts.

-A higher level of change impacts to a specific group (for example, Sales) will mean a more comprehensive level of communication and engagement with Sales staff to increase their buy-in and acceptance of the change.
-It will also mean more training relative to less impacted groups
+A higher level of change impacts to a specific group (for example, the Sales group) will mean a more comprehensive level of communication and engagement with Sales staff to increase their buy-in and acceptance of the change.
+It will also mean more training relative to less impacted groups.

-- Business Analysts are often the Resources tasked with conducting business process flow mapping.
-However, your firm might be using the services of a consulting firm to map out the process flows, or this task might have been assigned to the project management team, design team, architect team or some other group within the organization.
-Irrespective, you should identify the Resources that are documenting the process flows
+However, your firm might be using the services of a consulting firm or resources within the business units to map out the process flows, or this task might have been assigned to the project management team, design team, architect team, or some other group within the organization.

-(2) Contact, and work with the Resource(s) performing the process flow documentation, using one of the below approaches:
+Contact, and work with the Resource(s) performing the process flow documentation, using one of the below approach:

-(2A) Ask the Resource(s) to conduct the change impact assessment:
+(A) Ask the Resource(s) to conduct the assessment

 - Explain the importance of conducting a change impact analysis

-- Teach the Resource(s) how to complete a Change Impact Assessment Template, and have them populate the template with As-Is vs To-Be process information.
+- Develop a template for capturing the information, and show the Resource(s) how to complete the Change Impact Assessment Template, and have them populate the template with As-Is vs To-Be process information.

 - You can create a Change Impact Assessment Template by yourself from scratch.
 Make sure to include a column for capturing current state processes, another column for the future state processes, as well as columns for other information such as what is changing variables, and who is impacted.
 In addition, you can learn more about AGS’s Change Impact Assessment Matrix Tool which includes 360-degree holistic view dashboards, structured change impact templates, and samples.